 If Lake City were a stage, its backdrop would be splendid.
-Nestled in the heart of the San Juan Mountain Range just minutes from the spectacular San Cristobal Lake, this place is an ideal vacation spot year-round.
+Nestled along the Silver Thread scenic byway, in the heart of the San Juan Mountain Range just minutes from the spectacular San Cristobal Lake, this place is an ideal vacation spot year-round.

 In 1874 Alferd Packer, Lake City's most notorious resident, was jailed for killing and eating five fellow gold prospectors when their group became trapped in a blizzard atop nearby Slumgullion Pass.
 After his release from prison, he allegedly became a vegetarian.
 Visit the massacre site, and then go to the Hinsdale County Museum to view the skeletal leftovers from the meal.

 Quintessential mountain living: You don’t even have to leave town to get on a trail in Lake City.
 Families love strolling creek- and riverside, where encounters with deer and smaller mountain critters happen frequently.